powsybl/pypowsybl/docs/user_guide/flowdecomposition.rst

 -------------

 To perform a flow decomposition, you need at least a network.
-The flow decomposition is based on an object.
-You can add pre-contingency lines to this object.
+We will define a flow decomposition object, add it some contingencies and some monitored lines.
 Those lines will be mapped to the network when running a flow decomposition.
 The flow decomposition computation returns a dataframe containing the flow decomposition and the reference values.
 The reference values are the active power flows in AC on the original network and in DC on the compensated network.